Johnmesfn/30-Day-Multi-Project-Track/Bug Reporter CLI/README.md

 python cli.py list --status open --priority high
 ```

 * Filters are optional.
-You can list all bugs with just `python cli.py list`.
+You can list all bugs with just:
+  `python cli.py list`

 #### Search bugs by keyword